hydra3333/h3333_python_cross_compile_script_v100/README.md

 # Instead, use deadsix27's at
 https://github.com/DeadSix27/python_cross_compile_script

+## Linux to Windows x64 cross-compile script to build ffmpeg

 A v100 fork of DeadSix27's work to build 64-bit STATIC ffmpeg.exe with lots of ffmpeg dependencies and have the ffmpeg.exe run in a Windows 10 64-bit o/s

 based on deadsix27 fine work at https://github.com/DeadSix27/python_cross_compile_script